Try free for 30 days

 Publisher's Summary

 Rob Bell’s highly-praised third book, Jesus Wants to Save Christians, is his most political yet.
-Published as part of the Rob Bell Classics re-launch, this is an inspiring call-to-arms for Christians to tackle poverty, inequality and oppression.
+Published as part of the Rob Bell Classics relaunch, this is an inspiring call-to-arms for Christians to tackle poverty, inequality and oppression.

 ‘There is a church not too far from us that recently added a $25 million addition to their building,’ writes Rob Bell.
-‘Our local newspaper ran a front-page story not too long ago about a study revealing that one in five people in our city live in poverty.
+‘Our local newspaper ran a front-page story not too long ago about a study revealing that one in five people in our city lives in poverty.
 This is a book about those two numbers.’

 Jesus Wants to Save Christians is a book about faith and fear, wealth and war, poverty, power, safety, terror, Bibles, bombs, and homeland insecurity.